PennyLaneAI/pennylane/doc/user_docs/ops/shared.rst

 .. currentmodule:: pennylane.ops

-These operations can be used on both qubit and CV devices:
+This section contains operations that can be used on both qubit and CV devices.

 Gates
 -----